-With spring and summer entertaining in mind, we turned to Tanya Booth, co-owner of The Spanish Table in Berkeley and Mill Valley.
-Her store specializes in the cuisine of Spain, where she lived and cooked for a year-and-a-half, and she still loves serving sangria to friends.
+For expert sangria tips, we turned to Tanya Booth, co-owner of The Spanish Table in San Francisco, Berkeley, Mill Valley and Seattle.
+Her store specializes in the cuisine of Spain, where she lived and cooked for a year and a half, and she still loves serving sangria to friends.
 Read her tips for making it at home, and scroll down for our favorite recipes.

-Consider the season.
-“Sangria is great in warm weather — very festive,” says Tanya.
+“Sangria is great in warm weather—very festive,” says Tanya.
 But it can also be made year-round.
 In the winter she uses Meyer lemon, blood oranges and diced apples (“you have something firm to snack on,” she says).
 In the summer, she goes to stone fruits such as peaches, nectarines and pitted cherries, often in the style of a white sangria.

-Mix it up.
 Besides fruits, you can also change the liquors and wines you use to experiment with different flavors.
 “Brandy adds a bit of a kick, but sometimes I’ve used Cointreau or orange liquor as well, which is great with stone fruits,” says Tanya.
 As for wine, look for light and fruity bottles, such as a Garnacha or young Tempranillo, when making red sangrias.
-For white, something simple and dry fits the bill — think Verdejo or Godello.
-If you like, add some sparkle with a Cava.
+For white, something simple and dry fits the bill: Think Verdejo or Godello.
+If you like, add some sparkle with a cava.

-Serve in style.
 “Sangria is typically served in a spouted sangria pitcher,” says Tanya.
 “In Spain, they’ll use a wooden spoon to divvy up the fruit.”
-(Tip: we also love these self-serve glass beverage dispensers!)
+We also love this sangria punch bowl!

 Spring White Sangria